greeshmasunil10/winter-ly-back-end/README.md

-# Winterly Back end :snowflake: http://winter-ly.com/ :snowflake:
+# Winterly Backend :snowflake: http://winter-ly.com/ :snowflake:

-## Introduction
+## What is Winterly?
 * An ecommerce platform to sell online.
-The back end is implemented using REST api, nodejs and expressjs with MongoDB database.
+The backend is implemented using RESTful API : nodejs and expressjs with MongoDB database.
+A payment gateway, Braintree, is used for Credit card and Paypal payment processing.

 ## Deployed
-* A fully functional ecommerce web application "Winterly", is deployed to Digital ocean.
+* The functional ecommerce web application "Winterly" , is deployed to Digital ocean.
 * To view : http://winter-ly.com/

 ## Tools and Technologies